kobayash1maru/prj-rev-bwfs-dasmoto/README.md

 Dasmoto's Arts & Crafts Website

-This folder contains the .html and .css for Dasmoto's Arts and Crafts Website as well as all assets necessary for the creation and proper formatting, design and appearance of the website.
+This folder contains the .html and .css for Dasmoto's Arts and Crafts Website as well as all assets necessary for the deployment and proper formatting, design and appearance of the website.

 Select index.html in ./prj-rev-bwfs-dasmoto to see a preview of the website.